 The Mediterranean Diet Instant Pot Cookbook: Simplify Cooking and Eating: Delicious, Healthy, Quick and Easy Recipes

 - Peter Bragg, author.
-The author, Peter Bragg, is an experienced fitness trainer with hosts of experiences working with athletic brands and explaining healthy living to audiences.
-His credentials add weight to the book’s aim to spread healthy living tips.
+The author, Peter Bragg, is an experienced fitness trainer with hosts of experiences working with athletic brands and discussing dietary lifestyles to audiences.
+His credentials add weight to the book’s aim to spread various lifestyle tips.

 - Mediterannean diet primer.
 This book does not just jump into recipes; there are about 41 pages of information about the mediterranean diet, its benefits, and the science behind the theory.
 This is great for understanding how to apply this diet to an everyday lifestyle.

 - Pictures.
 A great advantage of this book is that it includes pictures for almost every recipe.
 This can help homechefs determine if they have cooked the dish properly by comparing to the picture.

 - Price.
 This is one of the more expensive pressure cooker cookbooks available in paperback form.
 The increased price is probably from the cost of printing all the pictures of the dishes.